Meadowsys/wiwi/src/serialiser/spec.md

 - (16) is the same as above, but with a single 16-bit unsigned little endian integer.
 As above, no marker is used.
 This can encode lengths up to 65,535.
 - (XL) means any of the available unsigned integer types may be used to encode the length.
 Theoretically 2¹²⁸ - 1 can be the maximum value for this, but the practical limit is likely well under that (well, at least at time of writing this spec, who knows what technological advancements will happen in the future :p).
 Unless specified otherwise, the length must be serialised/deserialised with a u64 (equivalent to usize on 64bit systems) being the maximum size.

+## Core types spec

+These are what are considered to be the "core types".
+These are the basic, most flexible types that wiwi serialiser has, and every type added is another new type that's "fundamentally different" from the other types in some way.

 ### None

 Also known as `null` or `nil` in other languages.
 The marker represents the value, so just write the marker byte.